-5 simple ways to impress your guest at a dinner party30 June 2014
+5 simple ways to impress your guest at a dinner party18 November 2022

 A little blog I wrote for Caesarstone Australia.
-The blog can also be viewed on their website.
 Knowledge of bio-sustainability, treatment of livestock, the great genetic modification debate and trendy pop-up restaurants have all revolutionised how we perceive our food.

 For the average stay-at-home diners, there is also a demand on tasty tucker.
 Thanks to cooking programmes, everyone is a critic.
 Everything we serve on a plate now has to not only taste good but also be pleasing to the eye.
 So without getting into emulsions, gelees, smoking and liquid nitrogen, what are some simple tips on how to create your own wonder on a plate?